NYC ADUs Made Simple

 -

 An ADU (Accessory Dwelling Unit) is a secondary living space located on the same property as a primary home.
 In New York City, these units are officially known as Ancillary Dwelling Units.
-They can be created by converting a basement or attic, adding to the main home, or building a freestanding structure in the backyard.
+They can be created by converting a basement or attic, adding to the main home, garage conversion, or building a freestanding structure in the backyard.

 -